ahmedanwar123/xv6-labs-2024/README.md

 ## Introduction

-This repository contains the implementation of the xv6 operating system labs, aimed at enhancing understanding of operating systems concepts.
-The xv6 is a simple Unix-like teaching operating system developed at MIT, which serves as a useful platform for exploring fundamental OS principles.
+This repository contains the implementation of the xv6 operating system labs.
+Done by me, Ahmed Anwar Gad

 ## Getting Started